iankloo/testAssignment/README.md

 3. Come back to the original repository, click "New Pull Request" on the top left of the page.
 Submit your pull request to turn in the assignment.

+## Privacy

+This test repo is fully public for our testing.
+If we make it private, the pull requests (i.e., submissions) from students will not be visible to other students.
+We just need to invite the students to the private repo (give them read-only rights).